-- Low in calories and fat – The grape tomatoes are not very caloric, and this makes them perfect for those with special nutrition plans or diets and guinea pigs fall into this category.
+The grape tomatoes are not very caloric, making them perfect for those with special nutrition plans or diets, and guinea pigs fall into this category.

-There are also fibers in the grape tomatoes and this can improve the digestion of the guinea pigs.
+There are also fibers in the grape tomatoes, which can improve the digestion of the guinea pigs.
 The cavies will have regular and better bowel movements with the grape tomatoes.

-- Vitamin C and iron – Most importantly there is some vitamin C in grape tomatoes, which is crucial for guinea pigs.
-If they are in a deficit of vitamin C, they are prone to a disease called scurvy and that’s dangerous.
+Most importantly, there is some vitamin C in grape tomatoes, which is crucial for guinea pigs.
+If they are in a deficit of vitamin C, they are prone to a scurvy disease, which is dangerous.
 It leads to swellings in joints, internal bleeding, loose stool, and rough fur.

 Nutrition Facts of Grape Tomatoes

-So, in 100 g (3 oz) of grape tomatoes, or 13 grape tomatoes, these are the nutritional facts:
+In 100 g (3 oz) of grape tomatoes, or 13 grape tomatoes, these are the nutritional facts:

-- Total of 27 calories (not very caloric and suitable for all nutrition plans)
+- Total of 27 Calories (not very caloric and suitable for all nutrition plans)

-- 0 g fat (this means blood vessels will not be clogged with fats)
+- 0 g Fat (this means blood vessels will not be clogged with fats)

-- 2 mg sodium (a normal amount of salt for a veggie)
+- 2 mg Sodium (a normal amount of salt for a veggie)

-- 5 g carbs (fast energy)
+- 5 g Carbs (fast energy)

-- 2 g fiber (for good digestion and bowel movements)
+- 2 g Fiber (for good digestion and bowel movements)

-- 3 g sugar (a normal amount of sugar for a veggie)
+- 3 g Sugar (a normal amount of sugar for a veggie)

-- 1 g protein (for slow-release energy that lasts longer during the day)
+- 1 g Protein (for slow-release energy that lasts longer during the day)

-- 43% vitamin C (the most needed and important vitamin for cavies – they cannot be healthy without this!)
+- 43% Vitamin C (the most needed and important vitamin for cavies – they cannot be healthy without this)

-- 6% iron (good for the blood)
+- 6% Iron (good for the blood)

 Serving Size and Frequency of Grape Tomatoes for Guinea Pigs